brainfucksec/brainfucksec.github.io/_posts/2021-04-08-photorec-tutorial.md

 ![alt text](assets/img/posts/photorec-tutorial/5-start-photorec.png)

-2 - Select the disk to analyze, in this case `/dev/sda`:
+2 - Select the disk to analyze, in my case it's `/dev/sda`:

 ![alt text](assets/img/posts/photorec-tutorial/6-select-disk.png)

-3 - Select the partition, in this case it's the FAT32 partition labeled with the "P" letter:
+3 - Select the partition, for this device, it's the FAT32 partition labeled with the "P" letter:

 ![alt text](assets/img/posts/photorec-tutorial/7-select-partition.png)

-4 - Select the correct filesystem for the partition, generally PhotoRec recognizes the filesystem by itself, in this case the highlighted option `Other` is fine:
+4 - Select the correct filesystem for the partition, generally PhotoRec recognizes the filesystem by itself, Unless it is an ext2/ext3/ext4 filesystem, choose `Other`:

 ![alt text](assets/img/posts/photorec-tutorial/8-select-filesystem.png)